 I have used a Concept 2 rower for physical exercise for longer than I can remember.
 It is such a great workout and the C2 is built like a tank.
 If you can swing it, I highly recommend picking one up.

 Like all rowers except for the Hydrow the workout can be a bit boring.
 You are going back and forth for 45 minutes to an hour with an occasional break for stretching or interval weight training.
 To combat the boredom I use a pair of Bluetooth earbuds that I have paired with my phone so I can listen to music or books on tape.
 I also have them paired with my Apple TV so if I feel inclined I can pull the rower into the downstairs media room/office and watch something on the TV while rowing.

 The thing is, moving the rower is kind of a pain, and I never do it.
 Because of this, I started looking for a stand of some kind to hold my iPad and position it close enough to see the screen without hitting it as I rowed.
-I found nothing that I liked or that I thought would work.
-Then I found RowFree, and I’m in love.
+Over a 6 month search I couldn’t find anything that I liked or that I thought would work.
+Then about a week ago I found RowFree, and I’m in love with this.